 Dialectical Behavioral Therapy or DBT was developed out of CBT or cognitive behavioral therapy.
-CBT helps people change their thoughts and modify their feelings.
-DBT does the same thing, and tacks on additional components.
-Marsha M. Linehan is the founder of DBT.
-She saw the benefits of CBT but recognized that it had some deficits and improved upon them.
+CBT helps people change thoughts and modify feelings.
+Dialectical behavior therapy also does this, and tacks on additional dialectical components.
+Marsha M. Linehan founded DBT.
+She saw CBT as beneficial, but recognized that it had some deficits and improved upon them.
 CBT was great for identifying negative thought patterns and changing them, but it lacked a component of how to handle situations when a person's emotions were heightened.
 Linehan wanted to develop a form of mental health treatment that could help people when they were experiencing emotional pain.
-That's where the origin of DBT began.
+That's where DBT began.

 DBT helps people to manage emotional distress.
 It provides an individual with a toolbox of skills to help them deal with pain.
 Some of the things that you learn in DBT are mindfulness, distress tolerance, and the ability to navigate relationships.
 It helps us in four key areas.
 When we talk about mindfulness, we accept our feelings in the moment and don't try to change them.
 With distress tolerance, we're able to recognize pain and sit with it instead of running from it.
 The third area that DBT can help us in is emotional regulation.
 Emotional regulation allows people to understand what their feelings are and ride the wave of emotions: emotions can feel intense and overwhelming, but when people learn to ride the wave of their emotions, they learn to sit with that feeling and merely feel it.